2016 Wilmington Whiteface Bike Fest slated for June 3 - 5

-Saturday, June 15 features the 12th Annual Whiteface Mountain Uphill Bike Race beginning at 8:00 a.m.
-This road race up the Whiteface Mountain Veterans Memorial Highway is part of the BUMPS (Bike Up the Mountain Point) series that comprises ten races on mountains of the Northeast, on courses of varying lengths and pitches.
+Saturday, June 4th features the 15th Annual Whiteface Mountain Uphill Bike Race beginning at 8:00 a.m.
+The race is part of the BUMPS (Bike Up the Mountain Point) series that comprises ten races on mountains of the Northeast, on courses of varying lengths and pitches.

-The day also includes a vendor expo, music, food, children’s activities and demo bikes, as well as free group rides and “Poor Man’s downhill".
-All are welcome as the day rounds up with a Bike Fest Beach Party with live music, food and contests.
+The day also includes a vendor expo, music, food, children’s activities and demo bikes, as well as free group rides and “Poor Man’s downhill.”
+All are welcome as the day rounds up with a Bike Fest Beach Party with Live Music and Food.

-Sunday’s action features the 3rd Annual Wilmington/Whiteface 100k Mountain Bike Race, which takes place with a shotgun start at 7:00 a.m.
-The 100k race is a qualifier for the Leadville Trail 100 (LT100) mountain bike race.
+Sunday’s action features the 6th Annual Wilmington/Whiteface 100k Mountain Bike Race, which takes place with a shotgun start at 7:00 a.m.
+The 100k race is a qualifier for the Leadville Trail 100 mountain bike race.

 For mountain bikers who like high elevation racing on the most rugged of terrain, the Leadville Trail 100 is the holy grail.
 As one of the most well-known mountain bike races, getting into the Leadville Trail 100 has always been difficult.
 One way to get in is by racing in one of the six LT100 Qualifiers across the country, each offering 100 total qualifying starting positions.

-Cyclists who may not be ready for the full WW100 can also compete in the newly-added 50K event, and a newly-established TEAM class which will consist of two-member teams each riding the 50K course.
-Registration is now available for the Wilmington Whiteface 100K.
-The entry fee is $70 for solo riders, $120 for two-person relay teams and $105 for a tandem bike.
+Cyclists who may not be ready for the full WW100 can also compete in the 50K event, or the TEAM class which will consist of two-member teams each riding the 50K course.

-For more information about the weekend’s events, and to register contact the Whiteface Region Business & Tourism Center at 518.946.2255 or email: email@example.com.
+For more information about the weekend’s events, and to register, contact the Whiteface Visitors Bureau 518.946.2255, or click "Visit Web Site."